Qualy← Back

 What is the Winter Special Cup?

 The Winter Special Cup is a competition currently in development from December–February.
-Since winter conditions limit track access in many regions, this cup will be a limited competitive event.
-Entry will be $10 and points earned here will not go towards the annual championship.
+Since winter conditions limit track access in many regions, this cup will be a more limited event focused on regions and drivers with winter track access.
+The Winter Special is currently free and may evolve as the platform grows.

 Other Questions

-Please reach out to us via our Contact Us page or e-mail us at info@qualytimeattack.com.
+Please reach out to us via discord or e-mail us at info@qualytimeattack.com.